danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-07-swiftui-alerts.md

 }
 ```

-This can becomee tricky when you have to present multiple alerts from the same screen or reuse alerts across an app.
-You may end up duplicating state and view builder logic and having to write the same code many times.
+This can become tricky when you have to present multiple alerts from the same screen or reuse alerts across an app.
+You may end up duplicating code, state, view builders etc.

-I therefore tried to find a way to work with alerts in a more reusable way, that requires less code and less state while still being flexible to support both global and screen-specific alerts.
+I have therefore tried to find a way to handle alerts in a more reusable way, that requires less code and less state, while still being flexible to support both global and screen-specific alerts.

 It all begins with a very simple state manager that I call `AlertContext`.

-## AlertContext
+## Alert context

-Instead of managing state in every view that should present alerts, I use a `AlertContext`:
+Instead of managing state in every view that should present alerts, I use an `AlertContext`:

 ```swift
 public class AlertContext: PresentationContext<Alert> {